Tcholly/ResourceManager/README.md

 ## TODO

 - [x] Export file to hpp
+- [ ] Add support for more complex types
 - [ ] Export textures and full files instead of the path only
 - [ ] Export file to dll